yasiupl/OPS-SAT-SDR/README.md

   * **Advanced and Redundant Systems:** The satellite combines commercial-off-the-shelf (COTS) components with a redundant design to ensure mission safety and fault tolerance.
   * **Open Access for Experimenters:** It provides a safe and reconfigurable platform for external collaborators to run software-based experiments, allowing them to take control of the satellite to test new algorithms and operational techniques.

+### Mission Conclusion
+The OPS-SAT-1 mission concluded on May 22, 2024, when the satellite re-entered the Earth's atmosphere and burned up due to natural orbital decay.
+The satellite remained operational until its final moments, with its telemetry being tracked by the worldwide amateur radio community.

 ### Relevant Links

   * [ESA's Official OPS-SAT Page](https://www.esa.int/Enabling_Support/Operations/OPS-SAT)